-By the end of April 2021, more than 400 thousand people in the UK had required a hospital admission due to COVID-19.
+By the end of April 2021, more than 400 000 people in the UK had required a hospital admission due to COVID-19.
 Of those Y are known to have survived an admission to critical care and started their journeys towards recovery.
 Each wave of infection is inevitably followed by a wave of survivors of critical illness with potentially high rehabilitation needs.
 Understanding the process of recovery and rehabilitation post critical illness due to COVID-19 is therefore urgently needed.

-The sequelae of critical illness are well known [ref], but the optimal recovery pathway is yet to be defined [ref].
+The sequelae of critical illnesses are well known [ref], but the optimal recovery pathway is yet to be defined [ref].
 For survivors of critical illness due to COVID-19, as a novel virus, uncertainties regarding recovery and rehabilitation are even greater.
 Further, their pathway of recovery and access to health care has and will be altered by social distancing measures and additional pressures on health and social care during the pandemic.

-In this context, the experiences those who survived severe COVID-19 in the first wave of the pandemic in the UK, as well as their relatives and the professionals involved in their care, can provide invaluable insight into the trajectories of recovery and inform how best support the rehabilitation process of those surviving a severe COVID-19 infection in the future.
+In this context the experiences those who survived severe COVID-19 in the first wave of the pandemic in the UK, as well as their relatives and the professionals involved in their care, can provide invaluable insight into the trajectories of recovery and inform how best support the rehabilitation process of those surviving a severe COVID-19 infection in the future.

 To date reports have explored experiences of health care professionals and survivors during the COVID-19 pandemic [refs].
-However triangulation of experiences (survivors, relatives and staff) and views on recovery and rehabilitation have not to date been explored.
+Triangulation of experiences and views on recovery, rehabilitation and understanding have not been explored.
 Experiences of all key stakeholders involved are essential to plan delivery of rehabilitation.

 Therefore, the present study aims to gain in-depth understanding of the experiences of recovery from the perspective of survivors of severe COVID-19, their relatives and professionals involved in their care.